niaz-ahsan/Pass-The-Blocks/README.md

 ## Instructions to run
 1. Navigate to project directory and run `mkdir build && cd build` on terminal.
-2. Run `cmake ..`
+2. Run `cmake .. && make`.
-3. Run `make`.
 This will generate an executable inside `build` folder named `PassTheBlocks`
-4. Run `./PassTheBlocks`
+3. Run `./PassTheBlocks`
-5. A display will appear as below
+4. A display will appear as below
     <img src="images/opening_screen.png" alt="drawing" />
-6. Press 'S' (not case-sensitive) to get in action or any key to terminate the program.
+5. Press 'S' (not case-sensitive) to get in action or any key to terminate the program.

 ## Note
 Once there's a collision everything halts.
 Please press any of the `Arrow Keys` to get to the next screen.